Blog

 Alternative Laboratory Billing Solutions

 Some testing organizations choose to outsource lab billing to third-party services.
-These solutions can integrate with a lab’s LIS system, giving staff timely access to lab revenue cycle management data stored either in the cloud or on local servers.
+These solutions can integrate with a lab's LIS system, providing staff with timely access to lab revenue cycle management data stored in the cloud or on local servers.

-Labs can also boost revenue capture by expanding their outreach, a strategy especially effective for those designed to scale.
+Labs can also boost revenue capture by expanding their outreach, a strategy especially effective for labs designed to scale.
 During the COVID-19 pandemic, many labs improved margins by offering direct-to-consumer lab testing through platforms like TestDirectly.
-For this reason, advanced LIS software should be scalable to handle surges in demand during times of crisis.
+For this reason, the best LIS software is highly scalable to handle demand surges during crises.

 Discover More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal

-Like in-house laboratory billing systems, third-party financial services can streamline key processes such as claim scrubbing, insurance follow-ups, and compliance reporting, all while helping labs increase revenue and scale effectively.
+As with in-house laboratory billing systems, third-party financial services can streamline key processes such as claim scrubbing, insurance follow-ups, and compliance reporting, while helping labs increase revenue and scale effectively.

-Automate your lab’s revenue cycle, eliminate errors, and give your team the RCM tools to scale with confidence.
+Ready to automate your lab's revenue cycle, eliminate errors, and give your team the RCM tools to scale with confidence?
+Then the next step is to connect with a LigoLab product specialist.